Cannabis in Ohio: Issue 3: Failed recreational use initiative (2015)

 Support for Issue 3 was weaker than overall support for legalization, as the measure was criticized for its plan to create a monopoly of cannabis producers.
 The initiative failed to receive the endorsement of the Drug Policy Alliance and Marijuana Policy Project, and received only a "tepid endorsement" from NORML.
-Issue 3 was defeated by a 65–35 margin on election day.
+Issue 3 was defeated by a 65–35 margin on November 3, 2015.

 Legalization of medical cannabis (2016)

-In June 2016, Governor John Kasich signed House Bill 523 to legalize the medical use of cannabis in Ohio.
-The bill, sponsored by state Representative Stephen Huffman, was approved by an 18-15 vote in the state Senate and by a 67-29 vote in the state House.
+On June 8, 2016, Governor John Kasich signed House Bill 523 to legalize the medical use of cannabis in Ohio.
+The bill, sponsored by Representative Stephen Huffman, was approved by an 18-15 vote in the Senate and a 67-29 vote in the House.

 The bill set up a rulemaking process under which a "state-run or licensed system of growing facilities, testing labs, physician certification, patient registration, processors, and retail dispensaries" was established.
+It also required the number of dispensaries needed in each dispensary district to be re-evaluated every two years based on the distribution and number of patients.
 The system was required to be fully operational by September 2018, with the Ohio Department of Commerce to make rules for cultivators by May 6, 2017, to issue rules and regulations for cultivators, and the remainder of rules to be promulgated by October 2017.
 In the interim, patients with one of 21 qualifying conditions were permitted to go to Michigan or another state with legalized medical cannabis, legally acquire cannabis there, and bring it back to Ohio for use in accordance with Ohio law.

+The state announced the awarding of the first 56 dispensary licenses on June 4, 2018, and the first licensed sales of cannabis at dispensaries occurred on January 16, 2019.
+As of September 2021, Ohio had 58 medical cannabis dispensaries, only 9 of which were owned by persons of color.
+The Ohio Board of Pharmacy announced in September 2021 another 73 planned licenses would be awarded via lottery, in part to allow equity of access.
+As of September 2021, Ohio had licensed 20 cultivators to grow up to 25,000 square feet of cannabis and 15 to grow up to 3,000 square feet.
+As of July 2021, there were 125,000 registered medical cannabis patients in Ohio, and by December 2023 the number had grown to 410,565.
-The twenty-one qualifying conditions were: AIDS/HIV, Alzheimer's disease, amyotrophic lateral sclerosis (ALS), cancer, chronic traumatic encephalopathy (CTE), Crohn's disease, epilepsy (or other seizure disorder), fibromyalgia, glaucoma, hepatitis C, inflammatory bowel disease, multiple sclerosis, "pain that is either chronic and severe or intractable," Parkinson's disease, post-traumatic stress disorder, sickle cell anemia, spinal cord disease or injury, Tourette's syndrome, traumatic brain injury, ulcerative colitis, and "any other disease or condition added by the state medical board."

-Cultivation of cannabis and ingestion by way of smoking are prohibited under the law, which permits use only in edible, oil, vapor, patch, tincture, or plant matter form.
-The first licensed sales of medical cannabis occurred on January 16, 2019.
+The twenty-one qualifying conditions listed in the bill were: AIDS/HIV, Alzheimer's disease, amyotrophic lateral sclerosis (ALS), cancer, chronic traumatic encephalopathy (CTE), Crohn's disease, epilepsy (or other seizure disorder), fibromyalgia, glaucoma, hepatitis C, inflammatory bowel disease, multiple sclerosis, "pain that is either chronic and severe or intractable," Parkinson's disease, post-traumatic stress disorder, sickle cell anemia, spinal cord disease or injury, Tourette's syndrome, traumatic brain injury, ulcerative colitis, and "any other disease or condition added by the state medical board."
+Home cultivation and ingestion by way of smoking are prohibited under the law, which permits use only in edible, oil, vapor, patch, tincture, or plant matter form.

-Dispensaries

-The law requires Ohio to re-evaluate the number of dispensaries needed in each dispensary district every two years based on the distribution and number of patients.
-In June 2018, the state awarded its first licenses.
-As of September 2021, Ohio had 58 medical dispensaries, only 9 of which were owned by persons of color.
-The Ohio Board of Pharmacy announced in 2021 another 73 planned licenses would be awarded via lottery, in part to allow equity of access.

-Cultivators

-As of 2021 Ohio had licensed 20 cultivators to grow up to 25,000 square feet of marijuana and 15 to grow up to 3,000 square feet.

-Patient population

-As of July 2021 there were 125,000 registered medical marijuana patients in Ohio; the state's original plans were keyed to an expected patient population of 24,000.